Azure/MachineLearningNotebooks/README.md

 1. Setup a Jupyter Notebook server and [install the Azure Machine Learning SDK](https://aka.ms/aml-how-to-configure-environment).
 1. Clone [this repository](https://aka.ms/aml-notebooks).
 1. You may need to install other packages for specific notebook.
-Such as     the Azure Machine Learning Data Prep SDK
+    - For example, to run the Azure Machine Learning Data Prep notebooks, install the extra dataprep SDK:
     ```
      pip install --upgrade azureml-dataprep
     ```